 A symbol of Forlì is passatelli, a type of noodle cooked in broth.
 How can you turn down a traditional piping hot piadina, in the local shops?
 Although good with any filling, it is usually eaten with squacquerone, a soft cheese typical of the area, ricotta and salami, and always accompanied by rich Sangiovese wine.
 To enjoy the culture and the local produce, just follow the Road of Wines and Flavors of the hills of Forlì and Cesena.

-In the nearby town of Fratta Terme (14 km) is Indiana Park, which offers fantastic adventure routes and aerial routes, with pathways between the trees at varying heights made using ropes, nets, walkways, cableways, bridges and thousands of opportunities to spend the day immersed in nature.
+In the nearby town of Fratta Terme (14 km) is Around Adventure, which offers fantastic adventure routes and aerial routes, with pathways between the trees at varying heights made using ropes, nets, walkways, cableways, bridges and thousands of opportunities to spend the day immersed in nature.
 All this with maximum safety!

 For those who like to take care of their body, there are thermal baths just before Fratta Terme (14 km), at the foot of Bertinoro (recently opened after the restoration of the Grand Hotel that houses them), and in Castrocaro Terme (approximately 10 km from Forlì).